- New Page “Guide to Fluoroquinolone Facebook Groups and Pages”

 If you are new to this plight, please use caution when treading these waters, the information can be overwhelming, opinions vary, and emotions run high.
 Unfortunately, like many other internet communities, there are strong inter-community politics and camps of ideas which should be also approached lightly by the newcomer.
 Having said that, those that are in true need of help and are seeking honest answers to their plight can usually find help and solace.

 Many people email me and ask how I am doing.
-I have been dealing with this reaction for over seven years.
+I have been dealing with this reaction for over eight years.
 Although I worked for many years into my reaction I am now, for the most part, functionally disabled due to progressing chronic fatigue/energy issues.
 I was able to take an early retirement.
 Still, I have a family with young children which takes an inordinate amount of my time, especially while suffering from severe physical problems of a dreaded delayed Levaquin adverse reaction.
 I still want to hear from the those who are chronically suffering from the delayed forms of these reactions to these drugs.
 I have explained my definition of a delayed reaction here.

 Please read my disclaimer regarding the use of this site.
 Thank you.